 Don’t overdo it here!
 “Once or twice a week is all you need,” Naphia assures us.
 (For tips on how to make the most of your curly hair wash day, we have a dedicated post on that here.)

 Not All Hairbrushes Are CReated Equal

-While some sources recommend braids and buns for protective styles, Naphia suggests a more hands-off approach.
-“Just let your hair live!” she says.
-“Let it live in its natural state.”
-If you have curly hair she recommends adding a good leave-in conditioner along with a deep serum.
-For straight hair, put a little serum and a little Biosilk to help strengthen.
-Then, just let it air dry and do it’s thing.
+For naturally curly hair, she recommends adding a good leave-in conditioner along with a deep serum.
+For relaxed hair, again, a little serum and perhaps some Biosilk to help strengthen it.
+Then, just let it air dry and do its thing.

-Thank you, Naphia!
-To see more Naphia’s work, follow her on Instagram.
+To see more of Naphia White’s hairstyling work, follow her on Instagram.